barotto/libRocketDoc/pages/cpp_manual/debugger.md

 ### Tools

-The tools included with the debugger are:
+The tools included with the debugger are the following.

 #### On-screen log